Congratulations to our grantees! See who is coming back stronger across Indiana here.

 Coming Back Stronger Across Indiana

-Awarded providers are listed on the map below.
+Awarded providers across all rounds are listed on the map below.
 Click on a county to filter the awards list.
 (Ctrl/Cmd +Click to select multiple).

 Special thanks to the following organizations serving as part of the Come Back Stronger Advisory Committee: